didof/poc-microfrontend/README.md

 Or deep dive into the folders and for each use the same command.

+The same applies for the build:

+`npm run build`

 ## Current MFE

 ### Container / App-shell